Dooders/Dooders/docs/Energy.md

 ### Complex Energy:
 Energy with a limited ability to interact and learn that serves as an intermediary level where it consumes Simple Energy, but also can be consumed.
 This will give it predator-prey relationship with the Dooder agent.

+Equivalent to animals that act more complex than simple energy

 Will be able to observe the evolution of this agent as well.
 How it adapts to the Dooder dynamic.